etlweather/understanding-networking/chapter-routing.md

 The binary format of a network mask also tells us what digits to take from the IP address to find the host part of the address (that is, the identifier which is unique to the computer on this network).
-To do that, simply locate the last consecutive series of 0s in the netmask - in the example above, it's 8 zeroes (`00000000`).
+To do that, simply locate the last consecutive series of 0s in the netmask - in the example earlier, it's 8 zeroes (`00000000`).
 Thus, the portion of the IP address in the same position as this block is the host - in this case, it's `00000101` or `5`.